23 Employee Retention Strategies for Keeping Top Talent

 Drinking cocktails is fun, but making them yourself is even better.
 Teach your team the ropes by booking online mixology classes for you all to enjoy.
 World-class mixologists will show the group how to mix, shake, stir and pour like a pro before everyone enjoys their drinks together.
 This is a surefire way to spice up a virtual happy hour.

-18. Test Out an Online Coffee Class
+18. Test Out a Coffee Class

-If your team can’t live without their coffee, book some online coffee classes as an employee retention activity.
+If your team can’t live without their coffee, book some coffee classes as an employee retention activity.
 In these guided classes, top-rated baristas will teach them various ways to prepare their favorite beverage, whether they’re preparing their coffee in the office or at home.

 19. Go Out to a Nice Dinner